NBA Rumors: New York Knicks Reveal Plan B In 2019 Free Agency, Per ‘New York Post’

 — Keith Pompey (@PompeyOnSixers) May 4, 2019

 Khris Middleton, Tobias Harris, and Nikola Vucevic may not be on the level of Kevin Durant and Kyrie Irving, but they could still make the Knicks a more competitive team in the 2019-20 NBA season.
 Aside from the 2019 NBA free agency, the Knicks also have the capability to improve their roster via trade next summer.
-If they land the No. 1 overall pick in the 2019 NBA Draft, there are speculations that the Knicks are planning to use it as the main trade chip to acquire Anthony Davis from the New Orleans Pelicans.
+If they land the No. 1 overall pick in the 2019 NBA Draft, there is speculation that the Knicks plan to use it as the main trade chip to acquire Anthony Davis from the New Orleans Pelicans.